-Credit Account Information Sharing (CAIS)
+- Experian Credit Account Information Sharing (CAIS)

+- Equifax Insight

+- TransUnion SHARE

-CAIS (Credit Account Information Sharing) is an Experian product containing records of consumers' credit commitments whether defaulted, settled or active and, where appropriate, a month-on-month indication of the payment performance.
+These databases contain records of consumers' credit commitments whether defaulted, settled or active and, where appropriate, a month-on-month indication of the payment performance.
+It is highly recommended that data is shared with all CRAs to ensure improved consumer outcomes through more effective credit risk and affordability assessments as a result of consistent data being provided to each CRA.

-Membership of CAIS is available to consumer credit granting companies and provides factual information on credit accounts to assist the decision to offer facilities to persons applying for credit or other financial services.
-Membership of CAIS is available at either 'default' or 'full' data levels and the member will be entitled to retrieve the same level of data in return.
+Membership is available to consumer credit granting companies or companies providing a service in lieu of payment and provides factual information on credit accounts to assist the decision to offer facilities to persons applying for credit or other financial services.
+Membership is available at either 'default' or 'full' data levels and the member will be entitled to retrieve the same level of data in return.
 At default level the member submits and updates only those accounts which are defined as being in default whereas at a full data level all accounts are submitted and updated whether these are paid up to date, going into arrears or in default.

-Before starting to compile a CAIS file it is recommended that contact be made with an Experian account manager who will confirm the eligibility of a product to join CAIS and who will also arrange for a portfolio identifier to be allocated.
+Before starting to compile a file it is recommended that contact be made with each CRA who will confirm the eligibility of a product and will also arrange for a portfolio identifier to be allocated.